Wednesday, 23 December 2020

 Sindh 1931.

-Further northeast of Sindh, the princely state of Bahawalpur was located.
-This state was established in 1727 by Nawab Sadiq Muhammad Khan Abbasi.
-The ruling family is called Daodputras.
-They claim to be descendants of Abbasid caliphs.
-This family ruled this state until the state accepted accession to Pakistan in 1947 and its border with Rajputana became the international border.
-Bahawalpur acquired its final borders sometime during the 1820s.
-Anyway, the state signed a subsidiary alliance with British India in 1833, such kind of alliances though curtailed the freedom of a state, but it gave it more political and geographical stability.
+Further northeast of Sindh lay the princely state of Bahawalpur, established in 1727 by Nawab Sadiq Muhammad Khan Abbasi.
+The ruling family, known as the Daodputras, claims descent from the Abbasid caliphs.
+This family continued to govern the state until it acceded to Pakistan in 1947, with its border with Rajputana becoming part of the international boundary.
+Bahawalpur acquired its final territorial borders sometime during the 1820s.
+In 1833, the state entered into a subsidiary alliance with British India.
+While such alliances curtailed the full autonomy of princely states, they provided greater political and territorial stability.
 The length of this border is approximately 565 km.

 Punjab 1931.

-North of Bahawalpur lies Punjab.
-This is where the most difficult border had to be decided while partitioning this important province.
-This task was given to the Radcliffe commission and this commission published its award on 17 August 1947, three days after the independence of Pakistan.
-This section of the border starts at the point where the border of Bahalwapur with India ends and goes up to the border of Kashmir, commonly known as the Radcliffe line.
-It is the newest border of Pakistan and its length is approximately 527 kms.
+North of Bahawalpur lies Punjab, where the most challenging border had to be determined during the partition of India.
+This task was assigned to the Radcliffe Commission, which published its award on 17 August 1947, three days after the independence of Pakistan.
+This section of the border begins where Bahawalpur’s border with India ends and extends up to the border of Kashmir, commonly known as the Radcliffe Line.
+It is the newest border of Pakistan, with a length of approximately 527 km.

-Now if we turn northwest of the Radcliffe line, Punjab’s border with the state of Jammu and Kashmir starts.
-This border was defined when in 1846 the British defeated the Khalsa state of Punjab and recognized the state of Jammu as a separate state under the Dogra family of Jammu.
-Now a days this section of the border is known as the Working Boundary with a length of 205 km.
+Northwest of the Radcliffe Line, Punjab shares a border with the state of Jammu and Kashmir.
+This border was established in 1846, when the British defeated the Khalsa state of Punjab and recognized Jammu as a separate state under the Dogra family.
+Today, this section of the border is commonly referred to as the Working Boundary, with a length of 205 km.

 Jammu & Kashmir 1931.

-Further north west of the working boundary the border of Pakistan and India runs through the territories of the state of Jammu and Kashmir.
-This border was known as Cease Fire Line and was the result of the ceasefire agreed upon between India and Pakistan on 1 January 1949.
-In the Simla agreement of 1972, it was renamed as Line of Control (LoC).
-It starts at the point where Pakistani controlled Kashmir starts and ends at a point known as NJ980420.
-The length of the LoC is 740 km.
+Further northwest of the Working Boundary, the border between Pakistan and India runs through the territories of the state of Jammu and Kashmir.
+This border was originally known as the Ceasefire Line, established following the ceasefire agreed upon between India and Pakistan on 1 January 1949.
+In the Simla Agreement of 1972, it was renamed the Line of Control (LoC).
+The LoC starts where Pakistani-controlled Kashmir begins and ends at a point designated NJ980420.
+Its total length is approximately 740 km.

-Before 1984 the LoC was not demarcated further to the point NJ98420 and the line was assumed to moving northeast towards the Chinese border terminating at Karakoram Pass.
-All the maps prior to this time and even today most of them, show the same location of the line.
-It left the whole of the Siachen glacier within Pakistan.
-But in 1984 Indian forces infiltrated the area and now the line runs northwest towards the border of China, leaving the Siachen glacier inside India.
-Its length according to my estimate is around 110 km.
+Before 1984, the LoC was not demarcated beyond NJ9842, and the line was assumed to continue northeast toward the Chinese border, terminating at the Karakoram Pass.
+Maps prior to this time, and even many today, show this alignment, which placed the entire Siachen Glacier within Pakistan.
+However, in 1984, Indian forces infiltrated the area, and now the line runs northwest toward the Chinese border, leaving the Siachen Glacier under Indian control.
+The length of this Siachen section is estimated at around 110 km.

 https://www.openstreetmap.org/#map=7/38.700/66.883

-From this point further westward, Pakistan’s border with China starts.
-It has two parts first with the Shaksgam valley, which was decided by Pakistan and China under an agreement in 1962.
-The rest of the border north of Gilgit is much older.
-Its dates back to at least the 1840s when Dogras started ruling this area or perhaps its origin could be older than that time.
-In 1947 this area sided with Pakistan and since then it is Pakistan’s international border with China and its length is about 440 km.
+From this point further westward, Pakistan’s border with China begins.
+It consists of two sections.
+The first section runs through the Shaksgam Valley, which was formally agreed upon between Pakistan and China in 1962.
+The second section, north of Gilgit, is much older.
+Its origins date back at least to the 1840s, when the Dogras began ruling the area, although the boundary may have existed even earlier.
+In 1947, this region became part of Pakistan, and since then, it has formed Pakistan’s international border with China, with a length of approximately 440 km.

-In the west, Pakistan shares a very long border with Afghanistan.
-British power started penetrating these areas in the 1840s.
-After the Second Anglo-Afghan war, Afghanistan was forced to surrender vast areas to British India, under the agreement of Gandamak, signed in 1879.
-Then in 1893 a further agreement was signed which finally decided the border between Afghanistan and British India.
-This border is known as Durand Line.
-Its length is 2,430 km.
+To the west, Pakistan shares a long border with Afghanistan.
+British influence began penetrating this region in the 1840s.
+After the Second Anglo-Afghan War, Afghanistan was compelled to cede significant territories to British India under the Treaty of Gandamak, signed in 1879.
+Later, in 1893, a further agreement definitively demarcated the boundary between Afghanistan and British India.
+This border, known as the Durand Line, extends for approximately 2,430 km.

 Afghanistan 1851.